pnimac/webcrawler-springboot-react/README.md

 # Overview
-A simple web crawler built with Spring Boot and Kafka.
+A simple asynchronous web crawler built in Spring Boot.

-# Features
+# Usecase

 1. The crawler is limited to one domain, i.e. when you start with **https://github.com/**, it would crawl all pages within this domain, but not follow external links like Facebook and Twitter links.